MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Marker spacing)](media/marker-spacing.PNG "Marker spacing")

 > [!NOTE]
-> If the marker spacing is not within +/- 0.1mm, select the **Custom Scale** option in the **Print** dialog box, and then change the percentage to compensate for the size discrepancy.
-For example, if you print the marker and the result is 49 mm, you would need to change the scale to 100.4% to get 49.196 mm, which would be within tolerance.
+> If the marker spacing is not within +/- 0.1 mm, select the **Custom Scale** option in the **Print** dialog box, and then change the percentage to compensate for the size discrepancy.
+For example, if you print the marker and the result is 49 mm, you need to change the scale to 100.4% to get 49.196 mm, which would be within tolerance.

 #### Best practices for marker alignment
 Keep the following in mind when working with marker alignment:

 - **Size.** Make sure that your printed marker is the exact size indicated in this document.
-Incorrect marker size will cause guide misalignment.
+Incorrect marker size causes guide misalignment.
-  - Some applications and printers may change the size of the image.
+  - Some applications and printers might change the size of the image.
-  - If the printed marker is bigger than indicated, HoloLens will interpret the scale difference in distance.
-This will cause the marker to be identified as closer than it really is.
+  - If the printed marker is bigger than indicated, HoloLens interprets the scale difference in distance.
+This causes the marker to be identified as closer than it really is.
-  - Note that printing from the pdf file (as described earlier in this section) is the best way to ensure that the marker is not resized.
+  - Printing from the .pdf file (as described earlier in this topic) is the best way to ensure that the marker is not resized.
-- **Location.** Place the marker in a location on the physical object that’s easy to access and out of the way.
+- **Location.** Place the marker in a location on the physical object in a location that’s easy to access and out of the way.
   - Marker placement should ideally be central to the steps being done.
-  - Content placed further away from the marker will be less accurate.
+  - Content placed farther away from the marker will be less accurate.
-  - Place the marker where operators can quickly re-scan to realign at any time.
+  - Place the marker where operators can quickly rescan to realign at any time.
   - Take a photo or video to document the marker placement and add it to the guide instructions to increase operator confidence.
 - **Scanning angle.** Make sure you’re facing the marker straight on at the correct distance when gazing at it.
   - Scanning from an angle can cause misalignment.
-  - Ideal scanning range is 60–80 cm.
+  - Ideal scanning range is from 60 to 80 cm.

 #### How HoloLens establishes marker position, scale, and orientation
 When scanning, the forward-facing camera on the HoloLens is used to measure the horizontal and vertical distances on the marker.